 In March 2017, we entered into a Registration Rights Agreement with entities affiliated with Baker Bros.
 Advisors LP (the "Baker Entities") to provide that, if requested, we will register the shares of our common stock beneficially owned by the Baker Entities for resale under the Securities Act.
 Our registration obligations pursuant to the Registration Rights Agreement cover all shares then held or thereafter acquired by the Baker Entities, for up to ten years, and include our obligation to facilitate certain underwritten public offerings of our common stock by the Baker Entities in the future.
 On May 10, 2017, we filed a registration statement on Form S-3 with respect to 11,710,951 shares of common stock held by the Baker Entities.
 Subsequently, on November 21, 2019, certain of the Baker Entities acquired pre-funded warrants to purchase 11,764,706 shares of our common stock at a price of \$1.69 per warrant.
-In addition, on June 1, 2020, we issued pre-funded warrants to purchase 3,511,111 shares of our common stock at a price of \$4.49 per warrant, including pre-funded warrants acquired by certain of the Baker Entities to purchase 3,252,375 shares of our common stock.
+In addition, on June 1, 2020, we issued pre-funded warrants to purchase 3,252,375 shares of our common stock.
 Each warrant has an exercise price of \$0.01 per share.
-If the Baker Entities, by exercising their underwriting rights or otherwise, sell a large number of our shares, this could adversely affect the market price of our common stock.
+If the Baker Entities, by exercising their underwriting rights or otherwise, sell a large number of our shares, or the market price of our common stock.